caxlsx/caxlsx/CONTRIBUTING.md

  * How did the relevant code came into the state causing the issue?
 Has it been there since the beginning, or is it the result of some later change?

 Add comments to the issue to share your findings.
 Anything you can do to make bug reports more succinct or easier to reproduce helps folks trying to write code to fix those bugs - whether you end up writing the code yourself or not.

+### Fixing known bugs

+Look for [issues labelled “known bug”](https://github.com/caxlsx/caxlsx/labels/known%20bug).
+Choose one, and try to come up with a fix.

 ---